The PAWS health education team provides services in the clinic and on campus. PAWS stands for “Promoting and Achieving Wellness for Students.”

 - Know Your Numbers: Find us on campus providing free health screenings to learn more about your health (cholesterol, triglycerides, glucose and blood pressure).

 We give a variety of presentations in residence halls, Greek houses, classrooms and for student organizations.
-If you’d like to bring one of our presentations to your group, please contact Fadyia Lowe.
+If you’d like to bring one of our presentations to your group, please contact Fadyia Lowe or make the request with our online form.

 Healthy Living in College: This interactive program focuses on prevention as well as early detection and treatment of health problems.
 Good health enables students to study effectively, maintain regular class attendance, and reach life goals.
 By the end of this session, students will be able to identify lifestyle behaviors that promote health (e.g., nutrition, exercise, sleep, stress management, immunizations, hygiene) and make healthy choices about common issues faced by students (e.g., alcohol, tobacco, drugs, sex).